-On March 20, 2014, the Utilities Board (Board) issued an order that opened an inquiry to collect information from electric and natural gas utilities concerning bill payment agreements entered into with residential customers during and after the most recent Winter Moratorium period, specifically from November 1, 2013, through May 1, 2014.
+On March 20, 2014, the Utilities Board (Board) opened an inquiry proceeding to collect information from electric and natural gas utilities concerning bill payment agreements entered into with residential customers from November 1, 2013, through May 1, 2014.
 In the March 20, 2014, order, the Board stated that the extreme weather that occurred during the past winter had placed a strain on the budgets of individual customers and utilities and on the resources of private and government programs designed to help customers with natural gas and electric heating bills.
-The Board opened the inquiry with two primary goals: (1) to serve as a reminder of the Board's rules regarding payment agreements for residential customers, and (2) to collect data to provide a better understanding of the ability of the Board's rules to address some of the issues raised by extreme winter weather.
+The Board opened the inquiry with two primary goals: (1) to serve as a reminder of the Board's rules regarding payment agreements for residential customers and (2) to collect data to provide a better understanding of the ability of the Board's rules to address some of the issues raised by extreme winter weather.

-In the March 20, 2014, order, the Board directed the Records and Information Center to send the order to all municipal, cooperative, and investor-owned electric and natural gas utilities.
+In the March 20, 2014, order, the Board directed the its Records and Information Center to send the order to all municipal, cooperative, and investor-owned electric and natural gas utilities in Iowa.
 All utilities were to file responses to the Board's inquiry with information about bill payment agreements entered into between November 1, 2013, and May 1, 2014.
 The responses were due June 1, 2014.

-The Board has received responses from all municipal, cooperative, and investor-owned utilities as requested.
-The Iowa Association of Municipal Utilities and the Iowa Association of Electric Cooperatives have provided assistance in contacting the members of their respective organizations and explaining the type of information the Board requested.
+Board staff prepared a sample form that was provided to some of the utilities so that responses would be somewhat uniform for those utilities that do not routinely collect this type of information.
+The Iowa Association of Municipal Utilities and the Iowa Association of Electric Cooperatives provided assistance in contacting the members of their respective organizations and explaining the type of information the Board requested.
+The Board has received information from all of the municipal, cooperative, and investor-owned utilities.